What are the project’s objectives?

 The Government With their Restoring Your Railway Initiative they are offering an opportunity to bring things forward.

 Andrew Jones (Former Rail Minister) visited Stocksbridge to advise us on progressing the project

 Chris Heaton-Harris MP Current Rail Minister has given his support to our bid.

 Miriam Cates MP for Stocksbridge and Penistone has given made this a spearhead of her job to represent the area and given Don Valley Railway a mention in her maiden speech to parliament.

 The people of Stocksbridge and the Upper Don Valley have provided ongoing and much welcomed support.
 We have 100 members, 300 supporters and a petition with 2000 names – mainly local.
 We are currently in the process of re-engaging with our membership, so keep your ears open.

 The Re-open Woodhead Group wish to open the line all the way to Manchester, and fully support our efforts which assist them in their aims.

 What did the feasibility study find?

-In 2010 DVR commissioned a feasibility study, with financial support from SYPTE and SCC, to assess the practicality of the project.
+In 2010 Don Valley Railway (DVR) commissioned a feasibility study, with financial support from South Yorkshire Passenger Transport Executive (SYPTE) and Sheffield City Council (SCC), to assess the practicality of the project.
 It found that the project was feasible.
-It assessed the cost of infrastructure for introducing an initial non-stop half-hourly shuttle using one Diesel Multiple Unit train between Stocksbridge/Deepcar and Sheffield (Victoria) on a single track would be £4.3m.
+It assessed the cost of infrastructure for introducing an initial non-stop half-hourly shuttle using one Diesel Multiple Unit (DMU) train between Stocksbridge/Deepcar and Sheffield (Victoria) on a single track would be £4.3m.
 These costs cover: